giuliamml/data-journal.github.io/pages/cellular-automata.md

 Although the last type is much more accurate, the first two are the *de facto* tools for fire modeling due to the compromise between computing speed and accuracy.

 In this blog post, I'll show you two versions of a CA model, a trivial and a parallel version I developed during my Masters.
-Both versions were ported to[Nvidia GPUs](https://en.wikipedia.org/wiki/CUDA) with the aim of speeding up the existing single core implementation.
+Both versions were ported to [Nvidia GPUs](https://en.wikipedia.org/wiki/CUDA) with the aim of speeding up the existing single core implementation.

 Initially, a direct, naive port was attempted which wasn't very performant.
 This lead me to reformulate the algorithm so that it was fully parallel and therefore, more suitable to the many-core architecture of the GPU.